The video game used by doctors to treat hyperactivity

 Both the creators of Akili and Thymia say their apps should be used as an adjunct to doctor-led monitoring and treatment and not a replacement.

 Teenage psychologist Angela Karanja agrees.
-“While these are effective inventions, they should be used alongside current questionnaires. [de avaliação do paciente]which have been tested and accepted for reliability and validity as well as physician opinion and also alongside other treatments, not in isolation.”
+“While they are effective inventions, they should be used in conjunction with current questionnaires. [de avaliação do paciente]which have been tested and accepted for reliability and validity as well as physician opinion and also alongside other treatments, not in isolation.”

 Psychologist Lee Chambers says that while the use of these video games in diagnosing, monitoring and treating mental health conditions is still in the early stages, it appears to have “potential”.